 Students who are Academically Disqualified will have any enrollment in the next traditional semester dropped.
 After sitting out the next traditional semester, students will be placed on Academic Restriction status until they regain Good Academic standing.

 Students wishing to appeal their Disqualification status must meet with a Counselor to begin the process.
 The Academic Disqualification Appeals form provides more information on the limited grounds for an appeal, the process and required documentation.
-Appeals will be accepted ONLY after the summer or fall semesters.
-The deadline for Fall 2016 appeals is 5:00 p.m., Monday August 22, 2016 and the deadline for Spring 2017 appeals is Friday, January 6, 2017.
-See a counselor at any Student Services Center for more information
+See a Counselor at any Student Services Center for more information.